-- our interests could diverge from those of our foundries, or we may not be able to agree with them on ongoing development, manufacturing and operational activities, or on the amount, timing, or nature of further investments in our joint development; - capacity and materials shortages during periods of high demand or supply constraints; - reduced control over delivery schedules, inventories and quality; - the unavailability of, or potential delays in obtaining access to, key process technologies; - the inability to achieve required production or test capacity and acceptable yields on a timely basis; - misappropriation of our intellectual property; - the third party's ability to perform its obligations due to bankruptcy or other financial constraints; - exclusive representatives for certain customer engagements; - limited warranties on wafers or products supplied to us; and - potential increases in prices including due to inflation.
+- our interests could diverge from those of our foundries, or we may not be able to agree with them on ongoing development, manufacturing and operational activities, or on the amount, timing, or nature of further investments in our joint development; - capacity and materials shortages during periods of high demand or supply constraints; - reduced control over delivery schedules, inventories and quality; - the unavailability of, or potential delays in obtaining access to, key process technologies; - the inability to achieve required production or test capacity and acceptable yields on a timely basis; - misappropriation of our intellectual property; - the third party's ability to perform its obligations due to bankruptcy or other financial constraints; - exclusive representatives for certain customer engagements; - limited warranties on wafers or products supplied to us; and - potential increases in prices including due to tariffs and/or inflation.

-Our manufacturing agreement with GLOBALFOUNDRIES includes a customary forecast and ordering mechanism for the supply of certain of our wafers, and we are obligated to order and pay for, and GLOBALFOUNDRIES is obligated to supply, wafers consistent with the binding portion of our forecast.
-However, our manufacturing arrangement is also subject to both a minimum and maximum order quantity that while we believe currently addresses our projected foundry capacity needs, may not address our maximum foundry capacity requirements in the future.
+Our manufacturing agreement with GLOBALFOUNDRIES includes a forecast and ordering mechanism for the supply of certain of our wafers, and we are obligated to order and pay for, and GLOBALFOUNDRIES is obligated to supply, wafers consistent with the binding portion of our forecast.
+Our manufacturing arrangement is also subject to both a minimum and maximum order quantity, which we believe currently addresses our projected foundry capacity needs, but may not address our maximum foundry capacity requirements in the future.
 We may also be obligated to pay for unused capacity if our demand decreases in the future, or if our estimates prove inaccurate.
-GLOBALFOUNDRIES also has the ability to discontinue its manufacture of any of our wafers upon due notice and completion of the notice period.
-This could cause us to have to find another foundry to manufacture those wafers or redesign our core technology and would mean that we may not have products to sell until such time.
-Any time spent engaging a new manufacturer or redesigning our core technology could be costly and time consuming and may allow potential competitors to take opportunities in the marketplace.
+We do not currently source these wafers from anyone other than GLOBALFOUNDRIES, which has the ability to discontinue its manufacture of any of our wafers upon due notice and completion of the notice period.
+This would cause us to have to find another foundry to manufacture those wafers or redesign our core technology and would mean that we may not have products to sell until such time.
+Any time spent engaging a new manufacturer or redesigning our core technology could be costly and time consuming and allow potential competitors to take opportunities in the marketplace.
 Moreover, if we are unable to find another foundry to manufacture our products or if we have to redesign our core technology, this could cause material harm to our business and operating results.

 If we need other foundries or packaging, assembly, and testing contractors, or if we are unable to obtain timely and adequate deliveries from our providers, we might not be able to cost-effectively and quickly retain other vendors to satisfy our requirements.
-Because the lead time needed to establish a relationship with a new third-party supplier could be several quarters, there is no readily available alternative source of supply for any specific component.
+Because the lead time needed to establish a relationship with a new third-party supplier could be several quarters, there may not be any readily available alternative source of supply for any specific component.
 In addition, the time and expense to qualify a new foundry could result in additional expense, diversion of resources or lost sales, any of which would negatively impact our financial results.

-If any of our current or future foundries or packaging, assembly and testing subcontractors significantly increases the costs of wafers or other materials or services, interrupts or reduces our supply, including for reasons outside of their control, such as due to the COVID-19 pandemic, or if any of our relationships with our suppliers is terminated, our operating results could be adversely affected.
+If any of our current or future foundries or packaging, assembly and testing subcontractors significantly increases the costs of wafers or other materials or services, interrupts or reduces our supply, including for reasons outside of their control, such as due to health-related events or outbreaks, or if any of our relationships with our suppliers is terminated, our operating results could be adversely affected.
 Such occurrences could also damage our customer relationships, result in lost revenue, cause a loss in market share, or damage our reputation.